oils-for-unix/oils.vim/checklist.md

 See "Stage 3" for more ideas.

-## Stage 2 - Switching Between Three Lexer Modes
+## Stage 2 - Correctly Switch Between Three Lexer Modes

 [A Tour of YSH](https://oils.pub/release/latest/doc/ysh-tour.html) describes these three mutually recursive **sublanguages**, which are lexed differently.